DSC-Capstone/dsc-capstone.github.io/mentors.md

 assignments doesn't fit with your domain, you can add additional domain-specific criteria; let staff and students know of these criteria.

+### How do students decide on projects?

+After 6 weeks of learning their domain individually, students form groups (or are placed into groups) and write project proposals in their domain area, with the guidance of their domain expert.
+Groups then work on these projects in Quarter 2.

+### How much leeway do students have in choosing a project?

+- Ideally, students formulate their own project closely related to the result-replication in Quarter 1.
+Formulating questions is a valuable skill, while hewing close to the result-replication will allow students to reuse their code.
+- However, you may approve any project you are comfortable advising as a domain expert.
+However, other students in the domain will be required to follow along and peer review their classmates, so a project too far afield may hinder those interactions.
+- Fixing the project ahead of time and requiring students to work on a specific coordinated task in the area is ok.
+In fact, typically students want such guidance.
+You should make these expectations clear at the beginning of the course.

 **Small Assignments:**